TransactPRO/transactpro-integration-python/README.md

 Library provide ability to make requests to TransactPRO Gateway API (Documention 2.16).

+## About
+**Author**: Olga Zdanchuk
+**Contact**: zdanchuk@gmail.com

+Library provide ability to make requests to TransactPRO Gateway API.
+Library are supported by me, and not by TransactPRO.
+So, submit all requests, issues and questions directly here (on GitHub).
+Library provided as is.
+You must adopt library for your projects by yourselves, I only provide basic functionality to make requests.

 ## Installation

 Download project from Github, with downloading zip file or using